Skip to content

-This is probably the fourth Aldermaston Manor House, built in 1851 by Mr Daniel Higford Burr.
-He was riding by ...
+This is probably the fourth Aldermaston Manor House, built in 1851 by Mr Daniel Higford Burr. at a cost of ...

-To magnify the images above, click on the “plus” sign.
-Originally installed in the 1836 Manor House, the magnificent oak staircase ...
+Peter Oldridge, 2012 To magnify the images above, click on the “plus” sign.
+Originally installed in the 1836 Manor House, the magnificent ...

 Aldermaston Manor House- 1636